Beefster09/mafiascum-modtool/readme.md

 # Installation

-You will need Python 2.7 or 3.4+ installed, plus the following packages from pip:
+You will need 3.4+ installed, plus the following packages from pip:

 * fuzzywuzzy
 * lxml
 * requests

-Python 2.7 support may be dropped in the near future.
+* (OPTIONAL) python-Levenshtein